 LAGOS STUDIO ARCHIVES (Ongoing)

-Lagos Studio Archives is a curatorial/preservation project that consists of thousands of 35mm negatives documenting Lagos studio portraiture from the 1970s to the millennium and beyond.
-The archive represents a large demographic of Lagos inhabitants and contains a vast range of human emotions from couples in love to fantasy based projections of the self all played out for the camera.
+Lagos Studio Archives is a curatorial/preservation project that consists of thousands of 35mm negatives documenting Lagos studio and vernacular photography from the 1970s to the millennium and beyond.
+The archive represents a large demographic of Lagos inhabitants and contains a vast range of human emotions from couples in love, to fantasy based projections of the self, all played out for the camera.

-The project started after the artist discovered that archives were being burnt, destroyed and discarded by a previous generation of photographers who were part of a shift from analogue to digital photography, many opting for the speed and convenience of a digital workflow to meet the demands of a fast paced mega city.
+The project started in 2015 after the artist discovered that archives were being burnt, destroyed and discarded by a previous generation of photographers who were part of a shift from analogue to digital photography - many opting for the speed and convenience of a digital workflow to meet the demands of a fast paced mega city.

-However, through this commercial transition many of the old studio archives were abandoned and left to slowly deteriorate in humid conditions.
-The artist spent a number of years acquiring the discarded negatives from a number of sources, in an attempt to ensure that the images were not lost over time, and an invaluable history erased.
+However, through this commercial transition many of the archives were abandoned and left to deteriorate in humid conditions.
+The artist spent a number of years acquiring the discarded negatives from a number of retired studios, in an attempt to ensure that a valuable cultural history was not erased.